-Which Sooners could have been on the cover of EA Sports NCAA football since 2015
+Which Sooners could have been on the cover of EA Sports NCAA football during its absence?

 2017 Edition

 The 2016 season for Oklahoma was marred by its early season nonconference losses to Ohio State and Houston.
 It took the sails out of a team that entered the season ranked third in the 2016 preseason AP and Coaches polls.
-The Sooners would bounce back and reel off a perfect conference record of 9-0 to win their second consecutive conference championship.
+The Sooners bounced back and reeled off a 9-0 conference record to win their second consecutive conference championship.

 Baker Mayfield took a natural step forward at quarterback, and his top option, Dede Westbrook, turned in a magnificent season that earned him a Heisman trip and Biletnikoff award.
 Westbrook went nuclear as the number one option in Lincoln Riley’s offense posting totals of 80 catches for 1,524 yards and 17 touchdowns, averaging 19 yards per catch.